 Robin explains that the mission of her non-profit organization, When Georgia Smiled, is to create and advance programs that help women and children, especially those affected by domestic violence, to live healthy, safe and joy-filled lives.
 As the inaugural program of When Georgia Smiled, The Aspire Initiative aims to reduce the level of intimate relationship violence and instill the importance of bystander responsibility.

 Designed for three different age groups — tweens, young adults and adults — the free program is available in English and Spanish.
 There are three sections to the Initiative's curriculum.
 "The first is What's the Real Deal," Robin explains, "and that's where we define what abuse really is.
 And the second is Stop It before It Starts, and lastly, and I think maybe most importantly, is the section on Take Action.
 This is where I teach you how to exit an abusive relationship safely, and how to stay safe once you are out."
-This last section is particularly important, says family medicine physician and sexologist Dr. Rachael Ross, because 70 percent of domestic violence occurs when the victim attempts to leave.
+This last section is particularly important, says family medicine physician Dr. Rachael Ross, because 70 percent of domestic violence occurs when the victim attempts to leave.

 The curriculum also includes brave stories from domestic violence survivors, as well as the Abuser's Playbook, which lists common excuses abusers give victims to condone their actions.